Kiishor-1/servertt/readme.md

-# Telegram Trends - Backend
+# ChatMetrics - Backend

 ## Overview

-This backend is part of the Telegram Trends dashboard application.
+This backend is part of the ChatMetrics dashboard application.
 It is built using Node.js and Express, and connects to a MongoDB database to store and retrieve community metrics data.

 ## Features